ag48665/Pilot-Hypoxia-Detection-using-Physiological-Signals/README.md

 * Recall (risk): **1.00**
 * Precision: ~0.50

-👉 Prioritized recall to avoid missing hypoxia events in a safety-critical scenario.
+👉 The model is optimized for **high recall**, prioritizing detection of hypoxia events in a safety-critical scenario.

 ---